First Week of the Quarter

-For the first week of the quarter, all CSE 163 meetings will be held online.
+For the first week of the quarter, all CSE 340 meetings will be held online, per UW Policy.
 This includes class sessions, quiz sections, and office hours.
-We will have information soon on how to attend these sessions which will be hosted on Zoom.
+For more details on how to use Zoom in this course, please see our documentation page.

 The University of Washington is currently planning that we will be returning to in-person instruction from Week 2 onwards.
-The section below outlines our plans for COVID Safety in CSE 163 assuming we will be spending Week 2 and on in person.
+The section below outlines our plans for COVID Safety in CSE 340 for when we are in person.
 Obviously the situation could change and we will do our part to update any of these safety precautions as we get further updates from the University.

 All policies below are designed to match guidance from the University of Washington.
 It is possible for guidance to change as the pandemic evolves over the coming months, so we will constantly be updating this page as rules/regulations change.

 If you are sick or have potentially been exposed to COVID-19, stay home.
-There are no attendance points or anything in this class, so you will not be penalized for missing class to keep our community safe.
+We will not be assessing you on attendance, so you will not be penalized for missing class to keep our community safe.
 See more here.

 Below, we briefly describe the accommodations for students having to miss class due to potential illness, with full information in the linked pages.

-- Class Sessions: Course content will be posted as a set of readings/videos that can be watch asynchronously.
+- Lectures: Course content will be posted as a set of readings/videos that can be watch asynchronously.
 Recordings of the live class posted on course website, and all materials posted online.

-- Quiz Sections: All material (including solutions) posted on the course website, some videos posted walking through material covered in class.
+- Labs: All material (including solutions) posted on the course website, some videos posted walking through material covered in class.

-- Asynchronous help via the Ed Discussion Board: Post online to get asynchronous help from a member of the course staff.
+- Asynchronous help is available via the Discussion Board, post online to get asynchronous help from a member of the course staff.

 While in public, in-door spaces occupied by other people, you must be wearing a mask.
-This includes, but is not limited to: class sessions, quiz sections, support hours in Hunter’s office, support hours in the IPL.
+This includes, but is not limited to: class sessions, quiz sections, or office hours whether in Lauren’s office or in a TA reserved room.
 See more information about UW‘s masking requirements here.

 For the purposes of this policy, a face covering must: Fit snugly against the sides of the face; completely cover the nose and mouth; bandanas and gaiters are not considered face coverings for this policy.
 Students who do not wear a face mask will be asked to leave the classroom.
 If you forget your face mask or refuse to wear one, I will ask you to leave the classroom.
 Repeated failure to wear a face covering may result in you being referred to the Student Conduct Office for possible disciplinary action.
 I hope that we can all agree to keep each other safe by wearing our face masks.